-If your butcher has not already done so, remove the thin papery membrane from the bone-side of the ribs by working the tip of a butter knife or a screwdriver underneath the membrane over a middle bone.
+If your butcher has not already done so, remove the thin papery membrane from the bone-side of the ribs by working the tip of a butter knife underneath the membrane over a middle bone.
 Use paper towels to get a firm grip, then tear the membrane off.

-Meanwhile, combine the barbecue sauce and brown sugar in a small saucepan.
-Generously brush the ribs on all sides with the barbecue sauce the last hour of cooking.
-If you like your ribs saucy, reapply the barbecue sauce just before serving.
+Meanwhile, combine the BBQ sauce and brown sugar in a small saucepan.
+Generously brush the ribs on all sides with the BBQ sauce the last hour of cooking.

 Using a sharp knife, cut the slabs into individual ribs.
-Serve any remaining sauce on the side.
+Enjoy!